acztassi/TSwitchButton/README.md

 ```
 #include <SwitchButton.h>
+TSwitchConfig Config(20, 500, 1000, 5000, 2000, false);
-TSwitchButton ButtonTeste(1, ButtonEvent, 5000, true);
+TSwitchButton ButtonTeste(1, ButtonEvent, Config);
 ```

-Arguments:
+#### TSwitchButton - Arguments:
   - "1" - Is the ID of button, used to identify which button is pressed, in case of reuse events for multiple buttons.
   - "ButtonEvent" - Is a pointer to an event which is invoked on each interaction.
-  - "5000" - Is the max time for long click
+  - "Config" - Is a struct configuration data.
+It holds all configurations that can be used commonly between many classes.
+Observe that it is a struct data, not a poiter to a struct, bacause of that, after passed as argument, if you change any value of configuration struct, it will result in nothing.
+To do that is necessary to delete the TSwitchButton created and create a new one.

+#### TSwitchConfig - Arguments:

+All arguments already are setted with default values.
+As following:
+  1. ADebounceTime = 20,
+  2. AMaxTimeToAcceptClick = 500,
+  3. ATimeBetweenFinishedClicks = 1000,
+  4. ALongClickMaxTime = 5000,
+  5. ATimeOut = 2000,
+  6. AFireEventDuringLongClick = true.

+  - DebounceTime > Time in milliseconds, time of rejection for unwanted interefence.
+  - MaxTimeToAcceptClick > Time in milliseconds, time between button press and release to accept it as single click.
+  - TimeBetweenFinishedClicks > Time in milliseconds, time to reject new operation after an operation is finished.
+  - LongClickMaxTime > Time in milliseconds, time between long click is identified and it's end.
+After this, the counter stops counting and only release the event after button has been released.
+  - TimeOut > Time in milliseconds, time to cancel the operation.
+It starts counting from beginin of press.
+Important: it must be greater than MaxTimeToAcceptClick and TimeBetweenFinishedClicks.
-  - "true" - If the event will be fired during long press update or only at the button release.
+  - FireEventDuringLongClick > Sets how event will be fired in case of long click.
+If will be fired each time change (many fires) or fired only at the end (showing the traveled time).

 ## How to start?